What's the process for determining the rating a platform achieves?

 We score criteria by using a methodology called Data Numerical Analysis, or DNA.
 There's two ways in which we conduct the DNA analysis.
-The first method is whether or not a feature is available on a yes or no basis.
+The first method is whether or not a feature is available on a yes/no basis.
 If a feature is available, you score 5 DNA.
-If it's not available, 1 DNA.
+And if it's not available, 1 DNA.
 A typical example would be the availability of an ISA wrapper.
-If it is available, 5 DNA, if it's not, 1 DNA.
+If it is available, 5 DNA, and if it's not, 1 DNA.
 The other approach is coverage.
-So we could for examples measure the range of investments available on a platform.
-The more types of investment s that are available, the higher the score you would obtain and of course, that would still be within the one and five range.
-It's just that we should deploy a range of scores form one through to five, as opposed to either or.
+So we could for example measure the range of investments available on a platform.
+The more types of investments that are available, the higher the score you would obtain and of course, that would still be within the one and five range.
+It's just that we would deploy a range of scores form one through to five, as opposed to an either or.

 How do you rate each product?

 We rate each product by aggregating the scores.
 We then analyse the range of scores and we apply boundaries for each rating from one all the way through to five stars.

 You've recently published the latest platform service ratings.
 Can you talk us through the analysis behind these?

 The analysis for the service rating has three components.
 We ask financial advisers to place an order of priority on eleven elements of service.
 Examples of these elements could include new business administration, existing business administration or financial strength.
 Once they've placed an order of priority, we then ask each adviser to score that particular aspect of service.
 Finally we capture further elements of information about that particular adviser's business.
 It could be the nature of their advice status, the number of platforms they use and indeed the proportion of their business that they place onto platforms.